Design and Technology

 Mr D Runglall

 Promoting the importance and development of creativity, problem solving and enterprise skills in our learners.
-We aim to enable our learners to engage with the issues affecting tomorrow’s society and to be adaptable as individual problem solvers.
+We aim to enable our learners to engage with the issues effecting tomorrow’s society and to be adaptable as individual problem solvers.

 We strongly believe that creativity and design are essential skills required by the nation.
 We are preparing our learners for a vast range of future careers, some of which do not even exist yet!

-“Design Technology should be the subject where mathematical brainboxes and science whiz kids turn their bright ideas into useful products.”
-James Dyson
+“Design Technology should be the subject where mathematical brainboxes and science whiz kids turn their bright ideas into useful products” James Dyson

 TOY SPINNER PROJECT ( MATERIALS KNOWLEDGE)